Látrabjarg in the Westfjords of Iceland - the largest Seabird Cliff in Iceland - Puffins in Abundance

 The cute puffins melt my heart

 As puffins have an oil gland by the root of their tail to protect their feathers in the sea.
-Touching them could make them lose the protecting oil, so petting is not allowed where puffins are concerned.
+Touching them could remove their protective oil, so petting puffins is not allowed.

-What is characteristic about the puffins is the brightly colourful beak and their bright orange legs.
+What is characteristic about the puffins is their brightly coloured beak and their bright orange legs.

-The wings of the puffins are very small and it is so cute to see them fly as they flap their wings so rapidly.
-These small wings are perfect for catching fish I have been told.
+The wings of the puffins are tiny, and it is so cute to see them fly as they flap their wings so rapidly.
+These small wings are perfect for catching fish, I have been told.

-The police was notified as eggs cannot be exported from Iceland without an exemption from our Ministry of Foreign Affairs.
+The police were notified as eggs cannot be exported from Iceland without an exemption from the Ministry of Foreign Affairs.
 The seller was fortunately apprehended.

 Látrabjarg is heaven for bird-lovers and photographers, given that you get the right weather conditions.